 History of Spam Musubi in Hawaii

-Following the Japanese attack on Pearl Harbor in December, 1941, the United States imprisoned more than 120,000 people of Japanese descent who were living on the mainland.
+Following the Japanese attack on Pearl Harbor on December 7, 1941, the United States imprisoned more than 120,000 people of Japanese descent who were living on the mainland.
 They were put in internment camps scattered all over various states.